rurbin3/ZKit-Framework/README.md

 ```
 No arguments neccessary.

-Generated rootkits, ransomwares, keyloggers, and custom payloads are in the `\builded\` directory.
+Generated rootkits, ransomwares, keyloggers, and custom payloads are in the `\Output\builded\` directory.

 ## Contact Author